β€œPuppies are born with the genes for love, but it still takes a village to raise a loving dog.”

 Time Outs should be a bummer to your puppy but should never be painful or scary.
 Puppy should be disappointed that he lost the opportunity to do something (or continue doing something) that he wanted to do.
 Time Outs are an unwanted (by him) consequence that your puppy receives as a consequence of a specific unwanted (by you) behavior.
 We use Time Outs very rarely and not with every dog.
 However, Time Outs can be an extremely powerful tool to reduce or eliminate unwanted behavior when executed properly.

-TIME OUT FROM PLAY
+HOW TO: TIME OUT FROM PLAY

 Say done at the moment you observe puppy’s inappropriate behavior.
 Immediately and calmly remove puppy from play.